13 Ways to Remove Odors Naturally and Inexpensively

 7. To neutralize odors after cooking fish or burning something on the stove, wipe down the countertops with full-strength vinegar.

 8. Fill a small bowl with vinegar and place it on the counter next to the stove.
-This will help remove the strong odors associated with cooking cabbage, broccoli, and other vegetables.
+This will help remove the pungent odors when cooking cabbage, broccoli, and other vegetables.

 9. Sprinkle salt as soon as casserole dishes bubble over in the oven.
 This helps remove the smoky odor.
 Wait until the oven cools before cleaning up.

-10. Use a rag dipped in degreasing dish detergents to take care of frying oil splatters on the stove, counter tops, and floor.
+10. Use a rag dipped in degreasing dish detergents to remove frying oil splatters on the stove, countertops, and floor.

 11. Eliminate food splatters in the microwave by combining two tablespoons of baking soda and one cup of water in a large microwave-safe bowl.
 Microwave on high until the liquid boils.
 Afterward, use paper towels to wipe off the walls and the turntable.